TexasInstruments/simplelink-lowpower-f2-sdk/source/ti/dmm/apps/dmm_154sensor_remote_display/README.md

 ### SM Commissioning BLE Service

-A separate BLE profile `sm_commisioning_gatt_profile` is enabled to control and track all SM related activities.
-The `sm_commisioning_gatt_profile` has the following characeristics and permissions.
+A separate BLE profile `sm_commissioning_gatt_profile` is enabled to control and track all SM related activities.
+The `sm_commissioning_gatt_profile` has the following characteristics and permissions.

 Service UUID: 0xf000baaa-0451-4000-b000-000000000000